Corumbiara

 Geology

 The Corumbiara region is underlain by the ancient Precambrian basement of the Amazon Craton, one of the geologically oldest and most stable portions of South America.
 Overlying the basement are Cretaceous and Tertiary sedimentary formations deposited in the broad shallow basins of southwestern Rondônia.
-The landscape is predominantly flat to gently rolling—a characteristic of the cerrado plateaus—broken by the incised valley of the Corumbiara River and its tributaries, which have eroded into the sedimentary sequence.
+The landscape is predominantly flat to gently rolling, broken by the incised valley of the Corumbiara River and its tributaries.
+The Guaporé River defines the park's southern boundary with Bolivia.
 Laterized soils (laterites) are common, formed by deep weathering of the sedimentary rocks under the hot, seasonally dry climate.
 These highly leached, acidic, aluminum-rich soils are characteristic of the cerrado biome and support its specialized flora adapted to nutrient-poor conditions.

 Climate And Weather